bluedaniel/js-codemod-import-absolute/README.md

 $ npm i
 ```

-## Options
+## Options (All are optional)

 ```
+--absolutePath
+Replaces your current directory to a string of your choosing

 --replace
-Replace a string in the new path
+Replace any string in the new path

 --replaceWith [default '']
 Replaces any occurrences of the string specified in `--replace`.
 Default is ''